-- (h) Complaints filed at the Urbana Human Relations Office shall be forwarded to the Police Department within (7) working days. - (i) Upon receipt of a complaint, the Police Department shall conduct an investigation of the complaint and shall report the findings to the complainant and to the CRB.
+- (d) Complaints shall be based upon a first-hand account either by the person involved in the incident or a witness to the incident, except that a minor shall be represented by a parent or guardian in all matters pertaining to the complaint. - (e) Complainants may opt to dictate complaints to HRO.
+Dictated complaints must be read back to the complainant, verified by the complainant and signed by the complainant. - (f) Complainants shall receive a copy of the submitted complaint at the time of filing. - (g) Complaints shall be filed within 45 calendar days of the date of the incident, giving rise to the complaint, unless the complainant is physically unable to file a complaint because he or she has been hospitalized, incarcerated or called to active military duty.
+In such a case, the complaint must be filed within 15 calendar days of the date the person becomes physically able to file or no longer incarcerated or in military service. - (h) The CRB shall be notified within seven (7) working days of the filing of the complaint. - (i) Complaints filed at the Urbana Human Relations Office shall be forwarded to the Police Department within (7) working days. - (j) All complaints shall be submitted to the CRB within (7) working days of the filing date. - (k) Upon receipt of a complaint, the Police Department shall conduct a timely investigation of the complaint and shall report the findings to the complainant and to the CRB.
 The Police Department shall send notice via certified letter.
-The department shall conclude its investigation prior to consideration by the CRB. - (j) Once the Police Department has reported its findings to the complainant and to the CRB, the complainant shall have the option of appealing those findings to the CRB in accordance with the procedures set forth in Sec.
-19-32. - (k) The CRB shall not have jurisdiction over allegations about non-sworn officers such as the animal control officer, parking enforcement personnel or police service representatives. - (1) Complaints concerning incidents pre-dating the creation of the Board will not be accepted.
+The department shall conclude its investigation prior to consideration by the CRB. - (1) The CRB shall provide the Mayor and Council with a quarterly report of all open or pending internal investigations. - (m) Once the Police Department has reported its findings to the complainant and to the CRB, the complainant shall have the option of appealing those findings to the CRB in accordance with the procedures set forth in Sec.
+19-32. - (n) The CRB shall not have jurisdiction over allegations about non-sworn officers such as the animal control officer, parking enforcement personnel or police service representatives. - (\underline{o}) Complaints concerning incidents pre-dating the creation of the Board will not be accepted. - (p) Harassment, retaliation, or retribution for filing a complaint or testifying on behalf of a complainant will not be tolerated.
+Such allegations shall be reported to the Human Relations Officer for appropriate investigation and follow-up.